 From the house and its terraced fields, you command a superb view across the valley and good chance to see Ibex from here and if you are lucky much other wildlife including wolf, Himalayan fox and perhaps even snow leopard.

 Settle in on arrival and acclimatize to the higher altitude of Ulley.
 You will be based here over 7 nights.
 You will explore 3 valleys, which, apart from snow leopards, are great for finding urial, Ibex, wolf and Himalayan fox.

 Over the next few days you explore the area on foot and SUV’s with your expert guide.
 You will be amazed at the sheer dedication and commitment he brings to his trade and the effort he makes to ensure that his guests leave happy.
 Your guide will interact closely with the local people and use the network of local intelligence to narrow down the likely sites.
 In the process there will also be plenty of opportunity for you to get insights into local folklore, as well as learn about local customs and traditions.

 This morning, after breakfast, we say our goodbyes to our host and drive back to Leh town.
 En-route we visit the Alchi monastery.
 Alchi Gompa is located near the small village of Saspol.
 It is one of the earliest monasteries built in Ladakh, dating from the 11th century.
 Because it was built before the invading wars began in the 15th century, Alchi was built on lowlands, rather than on a hilltop as others were, in order to protect them from marauding armies.

 After the visit we carry on our journey to Leh.
-Spend One overnight at Grand Dragon.
-Accommodation is in a Deluxe Room with ensuite facilities.
-Your stay includes meals.
+Spend one overnight at Grand Dragon.
+Accommodation is in a Deluxe Room with en-suite facilities.
+Your stay includes all meals.

 · Meals as mentioned in itinerary